keeshux/bitcoinspv/README.md

 ## License

-WaSPV is released under the [GPL](http://www.gnu.org/licenses/gpl.html).
+BitcoinSPV is released under the [GPL](http://www.gnu.org/licenses/gpl.html).

-Basically those willing to use WaSPV for their software are forced to release their source as well, because the whole point is about keeping Bitcoin-related software as transparent as possible to increase both trust and community contributions.
+Basically those willing to use BitcoinSPV for their software are forced to release their source as well, because the whole point is about keeping Bitcoin-related software as transparent as possible to increase both trust and community contributions.

 Nothing more is due as long as this rule of thumb is followed, still a note in the credits would be appreciated.

 ## Disclaimer

-The developer takes no responsibility for lost money or any damage due to WaSPV regular usage or bugs.
+The developer takes no responsibility for lost money or any damage due to BitcoinSPV regular usage or bugs.
 Use at your own risk.

 ## Donations

-WaSPV is *free* software, donations are extremely welcome.
+BitcoinSPV is *free* software, donations are extremely welcome.

 Bitcoin address: [16w2AWamiH2SS68NYSMDcrbh5MnZ1c5eju](bitcoin:16w2AWamiH2SS68NYSMDcrbh5MnZ1c5eju)